 Double Major in Critical Gender Studies and Another Department or Program

 Students who wish to major both in critical gender studies and in another department or program must fulfill all requirements for the critical gender studies major as described above.
 A student must submit a double major petition for approval to the participating departments and the student’s college advising office.
 Critical gender studies will accept up to two upper-division courses as overlap requirements for the two majors.

 During advising sessions with the CGS faculty director or staff, critical gender studies majors make use of a checklist to determine how courses already taken fulfill the major’s requirements.
 An example of the checklist may be found on the CGS website.

 Minor Program (and Program of Concentration)

-Critical gender studies minors are required to complete Critical Gender Studies 2A-B, 100, and 101.
-In addition, minors are required to take three upper-division courses, two of which must be upper-division CGS courses, and one upper-division elective.
+Critical gender studies minors are required to complete Critical Gender Studies 2A-B, 100A, and 100B.
+In addition, minors are required to take three upper-division courses, two of which must be upper-division CGS courses, and the remaining elective may be either another upper-division CGS course or an applicable course from an affiliated department or program.
 Students who declare the critical gender studies minor (or program of concentration) with junior or senior standing may petition to substitute an upper-division CGS course or a departmental elective course of comparable content for Critical Gender Studies 2A or 2B.
 Critical gender studies permits one lower-division course and one upper-division course to be taken P/NP.
 College grading options vary.
 Please consult with college academic advisers and the critical gender studies adviser.

 Special Studies, Internships, and Grade Options